-The BSN degree option is divided into pre-nursing and professional nursing.
-If a student has transferred in credits from other academic institutions/nursing programs, letters of good standing must be submitted in order to be admitted to the Division of Nursing.
+The BSN degree option is divided into pre-nursing and a professional component of nursing.
+If a student has transferred in credits from other academic institutions/nursing programs, letters of good standing, with indication of no disciplinary actions must be submitted in order to be admitted to the Division of Nursing.
 Letters from academic institutions are to be addressed to the Office of Admissions and letters from the nursing programs to Dr. Terran Mathers, Chair, Division of Nursing.

 Any student enrolled in Spring Hill College may be enrolled in the pre-nursing component, but this does not assure admission into the professional component.
 To take any nursing course in the pre-nursing component, a student needs to be registered as a pre-nursing major or have special permission from the Division Chair to take the course.
-Anyone who chooses part-time and registers as a prenursing student is not allowed to take any nursing course until within one (1) year of the potential semester of application to the professional component.
+Anyone who chooses part-time and registers as a pre-nursing student is not allowed to take any nursing course until within one (1) year of the potential semester of application to the professional component.
 A student who receives a D, F, or WF in a nursing course (NUR designation) within the pre-nursing component may retake the nursing course once.
 However, if a total of two (2) failures are received (D, F, or WF) in any NUR course or combination of NUR courses, the student will not be accepted into the professional component of nursing.